-1 Think about meat & dairy products
+1. Think about meat & dairy products

 You’ve probably seen the media articles about cutting down on meat and dairy products to reduce your food carbon footprint.
 (Here’s a recent one from The Guardian.)
 It’s a view that’s often shared in green living guides, because of the greenhouse gas emissions generated by cows in particular.

-Ruminating animals like cows and sheep belch methane, which is more potent than CO2 when it comes to trapping heat in our atmosphere.
+Ruminating animals like cows and sheep belch methane, which is much more potent than CO2 when it comes to trapping heat in our atmosphere.
+Where vast swathes of forest have been destroyed to provide grazing land for cattle, the climate impact of eating beef is even higher.
 There are now around a billion cows on the planet, and demand for meat and dairy products is expected to rise globally.

 Agriculture isn’t our area of expertise at CAfS, but, purely from a climate change point of view, we feel the key is scale and balance.
 We feel the current scale of meat and dairy production and mass farming methods aren’t sustainable, but we are open to the evidence mentioned above that animals can be part of a healthy system if managed in the right way.